seanpburke/Nifty/README.md

 Package		| Description
 ----------------|----------------------------------------------
-nft_pool	| Thread pool to execute tasks asynchronously. nft_queue	| Message queue for producer-consumer systems. nft_rbtree	| Balanced red-black btree for associative mapping. nft_task	| Schedule tasks to execute at a specified time. nft_vector	| Set operations using sorted arrays for peformance. nft_core	| The base class for the other Nifty packages.
+nft_list	| Linked lists with thread-local free node cache. nft_pool	| Thread pool to execute tasks asynchronously. nft_queue	| Inter-thread event queue or message channel. nft_rbtree	| Balanced red-black btree for associative mapping. nft_sack	| Bulk memory allocator used by nft_list. nft_task	| Schedule tasks to execute at a specified time. nft_vector	| Set operations using sorted arrays for peformance. nft_core	| The base class for the other Nifty packages.